Taking in the views - Tuatapere, Southland | Graeme Murray

 Explore this trail on our Fiordland, Hollyford and Stewart Island Trails.

 Where mountains and sea combine, The Heaphy Track is located in the Kahurangi National Park connecting the Aorere Valley in Golden Bay with Karamea along the West Coast.
 Every day along the track offers something new in scenery and combines the best of New Zealand alpine environments with palm-fringed coastlines.

 The 82km track is graded Moderate and takes 4-5 days to walk.
 You’ll pass through ancient beech forests, tussock land, limestone caves and cliffs, cross rivers and trek through the rainforest.
 An abundance of native birds can be found in this region and huts are spaced evenly along the track.

 Most people will walk from Collingwood to Karamea and unlike other tracks that close over winter, The Heaphy Track is open all year round.

 This track is renowned for epic adventuring, with a true Kiwi blend of nature and heritage.
 Traversing some of New Zealand’s wildest landscapes, the walk passes through Fiordland National Park, ancient regenerating forest, Maori land and deserted coastlines.

 Choosing the right walk can separate the extraordinary from the everyday tourist experience.
 Great Walks of New Zealand has unrivalled knowledge and offers highlights of all of the above walks.
 Get in touch with us and benefit from our experience.
-We’ll help you choose the right track option, so you can join one of our walking trips that is sure to challenge and delight.
+We’ll help you choose the right track option, so you can join one of our walking trips that are sure to challenge and delight you.